NYPL/drb-etl-pipeline/README.md

 1. Install dependencies, including Python >= 3.6, if not already installed
 2. Set up virtual environment
 3. Clone this repository
-3. Run `pip install -r requirements.txt` from the root directory
-  - If you run into the error ```pip: command not found``` while installing the dependencies, you may need to alias python3 and pip3 to python and pip, respectively.
+4. Run `pip install -r requirements.txt` from the root directory.
+If you run into the error ```pip: command not found``` while installing the dependencies, you may need to alias python3 and pip3 to python and pip, respectively.
-4. Configure environment variables per instructions below
+1. Configure environment variables per instructions below
-5. Run `DevelopmentSetupProcess` per instructions below
+2. Run `DevelopmentSetupProcess` per instructions below

 #### Running services on host machine